 "My Shakespeare classes have also been some of the most popular on campus.
 It may sound clichéd, but a college education is incomplete without a Shakespeare class.
 And I’m not talking just to English majors.
 I’ve had anthropology, education, classics, modern foreign language and psych majors take Shakespeare with me, and lots of pre-meds and business majors, too.
 Shakespeare permeates our culture; my students get intimate with him.

 "And because my own research focuses on the English- and Spanish-speaking worlds, in 2009 I helped found the Millsaps Latin American Studies Program, which I currently direct.
-In this capacity I often lead summer study abroad trips to the college’s facilities in Yucatán.
+In this capacity I often lead study abroad trips to the college’s facilities in Yucatán.
 I hope you’ll join me there!"

 601.974.1306 | Email

 BA, Rice University; MA, PhD, University of Virginia